 Autopay is a convenient way to make sure bills are paid on time each month without having to worry about late fees.
-Putting the mortgage or rent on autopay can give you peace of mind.
+For instance, putting the mortgage or rent on autopay can give you peace of mind that you won't miss a big payment with a hefty penalty fee.

-But not all bills are great candidates for autopay.
-If you want to get ahead financially, it might be wise to be extra careful and avoid paying the following bills with autopsy.
+However, not all bills are great candidates for autopay.
+If you want to get ahead financially, then it might be wise to be extra careful and avoid paying the following bills with autopay.

 Credit card

-Credit card charges can vary from month to month, depending on whether you make a big one-time purchase or shop more than you usually do during the month.
+Credit card charges can vary from month to month, especially if you spend more than usual.

-If money is automatically pulled from your checking account to pay the bill, it is possible that you will have a particularly large withdrawal after a month when you go a little crazy with the plastic.
+If money is automatically pulled from your checking account to pay the bill, then it is possible that you will have a particularly large withdrawal.
+If you're not tracking your autopay schedules, then it could lead to additional costs such as overdraft fees at your bank.

-That could lead to an overdraft fee at your bank.
-By manually paying these bills, you can keep more cash in your wallet so that you never have to pay more than you budget.
+By manually paying these bills, you can keep more cash in your wallet in order to stay within your budget.

 Utilities

 Utilities can fluctuate from month to month.
-Your electric bill might spike in the summer when your air conditioner is running, and your water bill could go higher when running the sprinklers.
+Your electric bill might spike in the summer when your air conditioner is running, or your water bill could go higher when running the sprinklers.

-Monitoring your bill can help you to see how much energy or water you use — and might motivate you to cut back.
+Monitoring your bill can help you to see how much energy or water you use.
+Plus, it might motivate you to cut back.

 Maybe you had good intentions when you signed up for that gym membership in January, but when was the last time you actually used it?